BDC Hamburger Icon

 Pipedrive FAQs

 Pipedrive is a CRM specifically designed for sales teams to close more deals from their available leads.
-It also has a restricted marketing functionality built in, which can be extended further with apps, allowing companies to generate more sales opportunities from email marketing, website forms and online chatbots.
+It also offers an integrated email marketing platform, as well as a live chatbot and website form functionality, allowing companies to generate more sales opportunities from different channels.

-Compared with many other CRM platforms, Pipedrive is not particularly expensive.
-However, it’s not the cheapest on the market, either.
-Its features were designed to enable better performance from sales teams and the price reflects the extra value it can add to clients’ businesses.
+Pipedrive is not particularly expensive compared with many other CRM platforms.
+It’s not the cheapest on the market, either, and some of its most useful features are locked in higher-tier plans.
+Pipedrive was designed to enable better performance from sales teams, and the price reflects the extra value it can add to clients’ businesses.

-There are similarities between many of Pipedrive and Saleforce’s functions.
-However, while Salesforce attempts to be a full-suite CRM, Pipedrive’s core functionality is improving sales team performance.
+There are similarities between many of Pipedrive’s and Salesforce’s functions, but Pipedrive’s core functionality is improving sales team performance while Salesforce attempts to be a full-suite CRM.

 Bottom Line